-Explained: Supreme Court constitution bench verdict on sub-classification in SC/ST reservations
+Explained: Supreme Court Constitution bench verdict on sub-classification in SC/ST reservations

 Justice Trivedi dissents

-In her dissenting judgment, Trivedi upheld the correctness of the Supreme Court’s 2004 judgment and opined that the Scheduled Castes and Scheduled Tribes lists could not be changed by states.
+In her dissenting judgment, Trivedi upheld the correctness of the Supreme Court’s 2004 judgment and noted that the Scheduled Castes and Scheduled Tribes lists could not be changed by states.

 According to her judgment, the decision to refer the 2004 judgment to a larger bench by a three-judge bench was without cogent reasons and thus, bad in law.
 A Constitution Bench decision should not have been disregarded by a smaller bench without substantial reasons, she noted.